Crisdotreal/Cook-a-skill-content-social/spec.md

 >
 > - **(A) News Hunting** — Breaking news & updates.
 Prioritizes the freshest trends; output focuses on Content Drafts.
 > - **(B) Community Engagement** — High-value replies & discussions.
 Prioritizes Reply Strategy; scans for actively trending threads within the niche.
+> - **(C) Evergreen Only** — Educational & Deep Dive content.
+No trend dependency.
+Use this when the market is slow or you want to publish foundational content (e.g., "Back to Basics", "Thesis breakdown") based on `niche_keywords`.

 > ⚠️ **MVP Note:** Sentiment Analysis (Fear/Greed) is excluded from v1.0 — output format is not yet defined.
 Scheduled for design in v1.1.